psprawka/LibftASM/README.md

-# LibftASM - lowel level libft
+# LibftASM - libc funcions in ASM language 🔧

 A set of libftASM functions consist of:
   * bzero